Personal jurisdiction in Internet cases in the United States: Evolution of the case law

-However, more recent cases appear to be departing from the Zippo test and relying upon more traditional approaches to personal jurisdiction.
-For example, the courts in Blakey v.
-Continental Airlines, Dudnikov v.
-Chalk & Vermilion, and Boschetto v.
-Hansing utilize the Calder test to establish the "minimum contacts" required by Int'l Shoe, a rule not tailored specifically toward Internet cases.
+Within the same year of the Bensusan decision, Zippo Manufacturing Co. v.
+Zippo Dot Com gave rise to the Zippo test for personal jurisdiction in Internet cases.
+Cybersell, Inc. v.
+Cybersell, Inc. (1987) and Mink v.
+AAAA Development L.L.C.
+(1997) followed the approach defined by Zippo.
+However, many cases in the subsequent decade continued to apply the pre-internet Calder test.
+The courts in Blakey v.
+Continental Airlines (2000), Dudnikov v.
+Chalk & Vermilion (2008), and Boschetto v.
+Hansing (2008) all relied on the Calder standard.

 Brief summaries of notable cases

 Pres-Kap, Inc. v.
 System One, Direct Access, Inc., 636 So.2d 1351 (Fla.
 App.
 3 Dist.
 1994).From New York, Pres-Kap leased System One's computerized airline reservation system that ran off of servers located in Miami, Florida.
 When Pres-Kap ran into problems with the system, it stopped payment and System One sued for breach of contract in Florida.

 The Florida court held that a contract with an out of state party was not enough to establish minimum contacts for personal jurisdiction.
 The in-state server location was also not enough to establish this.
 Otherwise, any users of online services could be brought into court wherever the relevant servers happen to be located, which the court found to be an unreasonable result.Holding: remote usage of server physically located in a forum state is insufficient to establish minimum contacts.CompuServe, Inc. v.
 Patterson, 89 F.3d 1257 (6th Cir.
 1996).Patterson, a shareware programmer and resident of Texas, distributed and marketed his shareware through CompuServe's shareware distribution service.
 When Patterson accused CompuServe of trademark infringement for allegedly selling substantially similar products of their own, CompuServe filed for a declaratory judgment in an Ohio federal district court asking for a declaration that it had not infringed Patterson's trademarks.
 Patterson replied with a motion to dismiss, claiming lack of personal jurisdiction.

 The Sixth Circuit held that Patterson had sufficient contacts to constitute transaction of business in Ohio that would grant an Ohio court personal jurisdiction based on the Ohio long-arm statute.
 Specifically: